Lymphoma symptoms

 What else can cause swollen lymph nodes?

-• illness that affect the immune system, such as rheumatoid arthritis
+- illness that affect the immune system, such as rheumatoid arthritis

-• skin conditions, such as eczema or psoriasis
+- skin conditions, such as eczema or psoriasis

 Fatigue

-Fatigue can be a symptom of lymphoma and there are lots of possible reasons for this.
+Fatigue can be a symptom of lymphoma – there are lots of possible reasons for this.
 However, there are many other possible causes of fatigue.
 For example: anaemia (a low number of red blood cells), an underactive thyroid gland, depression, anxiety, chronic fatigue syndrome (CFS or ‘ME’) and glandular fever.

 Unexplained weight loss

-Unexplained weight loss means losing weight over a short amount of time without trying to.
+Unexplained weight loss means losing weight over around 6 to 12 months without trying to.

-Lymphoma can cause weight loss because cancerous cells use up your energy resources.
-At the same time, your body uses energy trying to get rid of the cancerous cells.
-Weight loss is more common with fast-growing (high-grade) lymphomas as these can put a sudden demand on your body.
+Lymphoma can cause weight loss because the lymphoma cells use up your energy resources.
+At the same time, your body uses energy trying to get rid of the lymphoma cells.
+In addition, lymphoma and other cancers can make people feel generally unwell and reduce appetite.

 Lymphoma is just one of the possible causes of unexplained weight loss.
-As with many other symptoms, weight loss can happen for a lot of other reasons, such as stress, depression, digestive problems, or an overactive thyroid gland
+As with many other symptoms, weight loss can happen for a lot of other reasons, such as stress, depression, digestive problems, or an overactive thyroid gland.

 Night sweats